Looking for places to visit in Africa? Here are the most famous landmarks in Africa that you should add to your bucket list.

 Though the Victoria falls can be gazed at from both the Zambian and Zimbabwean side, I recommend opting for the Zimbabwean side as that’s where you’ll be able to see almost 75% of the Falls.

 You can read this post to find out other reasons why it’s better to experience the Victoria Falls from the Zimbabwean side.

-On top of admiring one of the most impressive landmarks of Africa, there are also other things to do at Victoria Falls that would blow your mind.
+On top of admiring one of the most impressive landmarks of Africa, there are also other things to do at Victoria Falls that will blow your mind.

-From bungee jumping over the bridge, going for a bridge swing or bridge slide, to swimming in the devil’s pool, visiting the Victoria Falls will bring out your most adventurous side.
+From bungee jumping over the bridge, going for a bridge swing or a bridge slide, to swimming in the devil’s pool, visiting Victoria Falls will bring out your most adventurous side.

 Related post: How to get to Victoria Falls in Zimbabwe

 Ever wanted to stand on top of Africa, then climbing Mt.
 Kilimanjaro will give you that opportunity.